Victoria Goldfarb, JD, MS, LMFT

 - If you have children, sample parenting plans to get you thinking about how you'll share your parenting time;

-- Questionnaires related to your property, retirement plans, assets and debts.
+- Access to a Family Law Software program that will allow you to enter data related to your expenses, property, retirement plans, assets and debts.

-- Mediation sessions are scheduled in three-hour blocks.
+- Mediation sessions are scheduled in two to three-hour blocks.

-- I've found that many clients are able to negotiate their Marital Settlement Agreements in two to four sessions.
+- I've found that many clients are able to negotiate the terms of their Marital Settlement Agreements in two to four sessions.

 - However, if there's a lot of conflict in your relationship, more sessions may be required; and I may suggest that you seek the independent advice of other professionals (i.e., financial specialists, mediation-friendly attorneys or psychotherapists), to help you through the process.